standardhealth/fsh-ae/input/pagecontent/index.md

 * **Use Case 1**: A clinical research coordinator or principal investigator submits an electronic Case Report Form for clinical trial patient receiving a treatment and experiences one or more adverse events (AE).

-* **Use Case 2**: A clinical research coordinator or principal investigator submits an Individual Case Safety Report (ICSR) after a patient receiving a drug or vaccine treatment either during a clinical trial or after a period of time following the market approval and release of said treatment.

-* **Use Case 3**: A patient experiences an adverse event during or after the administration a given drug, vaccine, or biological product (e.g.: drug transfusion).
+* **Use Case 2**: A patient experiences an adverse event during or after the administration a given drug, vaccine, or biological product (e.g.: drug transfusion).
 The provider records the adverse event per healthcare organization patient safety policies.

-The ICAREdata AE Reporting use case does not prescribe a workflow for AE collection, rather, it defines a representative EHR-based AE workflow to assist in identifying the key CTCAE information captured when documenting AEs.
-This representative workflow is used to inform the CTCAE data model defined in this IG.
-The AE collection workflow is described in a separate document. <!-- add link to workflow document -->

 ### Disclaimers and Known Limitations